 There are many measurable benefits to using, and requiring authentication when printing.
 Connecting a computer to a centrally managed directory service, knowing as “binding a computer", allows for several key benefits when deploying computers in an enterprise environment.
 One of the key benefits to a bound computer includes Single Sign On (SSO) access to multiple services on the network, such as Microsoft Exchange, file services, networked printers, and software deployments.
 This means that a large majority of printer operations can be automated, reducing/eliminating common printing issues, and helping to make the print experience more reliable and consistent overall.

-To install managed printers onto your machine, you can follow the instructions here, or contact the ITS Service Desk.
-Please Note: Certain printers are by design, restricted to certain departments, or divisions.
+NOTE: Certain printers are by design, restricted to certain departments, or divisions.
 If you are unable to add a certain printer that you believe you should have access to, please contact the ITS Service Desk.

 Can I print to Managed Printers from my personally owned computer or device?